Understanding Self-Worth, Self-Esteem, and Confidence: Your Path to Empowerment

 Self-Worth: Understanding of Our Inherent Value

+Self-worth is the foundation.
+It is the unwavering belief that we are valuable, deserving, and worthy, simply because we exist.
 It recognises our intrinsic value regardless of our successes, achievements, possessions, appearance, or how others perceive us.
-Our self-worth doesn’t come from what we do or what we have; it lies at the core of who we are, and how we perceive ourselves and approach life.
-The essence of self worth is that we accept ourselves as we are, flaws and all, without the need for external validation; meaning we are less dependant on approval from others to validate our worth.
-This way of being enables us to live our lives more authentically, in line with who we truly are.
+It comes from within.
+Our self-worth doesn’t come from what we do or what we have; it lies at the core of who we are.
+High self worth means accepting ourselves as we are, flaws and all, without the need for external validation; meaning we are less dependant on approval from others to validate our worth.
+It leads to more authentic living, where your choices reflect who you truly are.

 Self-Esteem: The Attitude Toward Ourselves

-Self-esteem is our inner assessment of how we view ourselves, focusing on whether we meet our own standards and feel confident in our abilities, appearance, and character.
-It’s a constantly evolving judgment that can rise and fall based on our successes, failures, and our overall self-perception.
+Whist self-worth is rooted in the fundamental belief that we are inherently valuable just as we are, self-esteem is our personal evaluation of that value.
+It’s the opinion we hold of ourselves, and how much we respect, like, and approve of who we are.
+Self-esteem is our inner assessment of how we view ourselves, our abilities, appearance, and character, and it shifts with our experiences and self-perception.
 A healthy level of self-esteem acts as our internal cheerleader, helping counter the influence of the inner critic.
 When self-esteem is high, we’re more emotionally resilient, better able to bounce back from setbacks, and open to growth, because we trust our ability to handle challenges.

 However, low self-esteem tends to amplify negative self talk, making it easy for our inner critic to drain our confidence and trigger feelings of inadequacy or failure.
-This can lead to struggles with accepting compliments, downplaying achievements, and fearing rejection - all of which can cause us to avoid new opportunities in an attempt to guard ourselves against disappointment.
-Over time, this critical mindset can lead to excessive worry about others' opinions, sparking a downward spiral of self-doubt, insecurity, and negative self image that traps us in an unhelpful cycle.
+This can lead to struggles with accepting compliments, downplaying achievements, and fearing rejection - all of which can cause us to avoid new opportunities in an attempt to protect ourselves against disappointment.

 Confidence: The Belief in Our Abilities